If you have certain conditions, your doctor might suggest Rinvoq (upadacitinib) as a treatment option. It’s used in certain situations to treat:

-This medication, which comes as a tablet that you take by mouth, helps decrease symptoms of RA.
+This medication comes as a tablet that you take by mouth.
 If Rinvoq works for you, your doctor may recommend that you take it as a long-term treatment.

 For more information about Rinvoq, see this in-depth article on the drug.

 Like other drugs, Rinvoq can cause mild or serious side effects.
 Keep reading to learn more.